-A cryptographic E2E verifiable voting system documentation must include:
+The A cryptographic E2E verifiable voting system documentation must include ...:

-- 1. a free publicly available reference implementation of a tool which can be used: - a. to verify evidence provided to a voter to prove that their ballot choices were correctly interpreted, and - b. to verify the evidence reported for voters to perform ballot tabulation verification; - 2. the build instructions for the reference implementation, along with the tool.
+- 1. a free publicly available reference implementation of a tool which can be used: - a. to verify evidence provided to a voter to prove that their ballot choices were correctly interpreted, and - b. to verify the evidence reported for voters to perform ballot tabulation verification; - a free publicly available reference implementation of a tool which can be used to verify evidence provided to a voter to prove that their ballot choices were correctly interpreted. - 2. the build instructions for the reference implementation, along with the tool $\frac{1}{12}$ - 2. licensing to allow for examination, modification, recompilation, and distribution.

 For the system to support the cast-as-intended property of end-to-end verifiable systems there must be at least one tool available to voters to verify that their ballot selections have been correctly interpreted.
 Additionally, for a cryptographic E2E system be software independent, the voters need to have choices about what software use and trust when performing verification.
-By providing an open source reference implementation may facilitate development of third-party verification tools.
+By providing an open source reference implementation, voters will have more choices when selecting a tool to verify their ballot selections may facilitate development of third-party verification tools.

-Related requirements: 9.1.6-C - Cryptographic ballot selection verification by voter
+Related requirements: 9.1.6-DC - Cryptographic ballot selection verification by voter